2025-26 Catalog

 330

-TEACHING AND LEARNING THEORY Prerequisite: Admission to Educator Preparation Institute Program or EPI department approval.
-Knowledge and skills for teachers and prospective teachers to examine a variety of teaching and learning theories with topics including educational psychology, human development, curriculum, data uses, teaching and learning theories, motivation, and diverse learners.
+TEACHING AND LEARNING THEORY Prerequisite: Admission to the BS in Elementary Education or admission to the EPI program or department approval.
+This course provides Florida Educator Accomplished Practices-aligned knowledge and skills for teachers and prospective teachers to examine a variety of teaching and learning theories with topics including educational psychology, human development, curriculum, data uses, teaching and learning theories, motivation, and a variety of learners.

 EDF 2130.
 CHILD AND ADOLESCENT DEVELOPMENT FOR EDUCATORS.